 5. Make 20% of your posts share-focused

 We all dream that the quality of our photography and the awesomeness of our adventure will prompt others to share our travel Instagram content far and wide and launch us into the realm of mega-successful travel influencers.
-In reality, many of our travel photographs don’t look that different from thousands of other travelers who stood in the same places and took the same photograph.
+In reality, many of our travel photographs look the same as thousands of other travelers who stood in the same places and took the same photograph.

-While you can expect to see some reposting and sharing of your general travel content, brainstorm ways to make your content more share-worthy.
+From day one, you will see some reposting and sharing of your travel content.
+Boost this by brainstorming ways to make your content more share-worthy.

 6. Connect with other travel influencers